Learn how Canada is moving forward with First Nations to resolve their specific claims relating to past wrongs.

-- for the research and development of specific claims
+- for the research, development and submission of specific claims

 - to support First Nations participation in negotiations

-- to support First Nations participation in the Specific Claims Tribunal process.
+- to support First Nations with claims at the Specific Claims Tribunal

-Canada looks forward to continuing the joint work on specific claims reform with its partners.
-These webpages (which reflect the current specific claims process) will be updated as this joint work evolves.
+The Government of Canada looks forward to continuing the joint work on specific claims reform with its partners.
+These webpages reflect the current specific claims process and will be updated as this joint work evolves.

 - ARCHIVED - Mediation Services for Claim Negotiations (under review)